Whole Black Peppercorns?

 This post may contain affiliate links.
 I may receive a small commission at no extra cost to you.
 All opinions remain my own.

-Black peppercorns are recognized as one of the oldest and most universally preferred spices worldwide.
+Black peppercorns shoot to worldwide stardom, celebrated as one of the oldest and most treasured spices.

 They have been known to humans since ancient times, when they were first cultivated in India.